 - What should you include in your UX writing portfolio?

-- 5 tips for creating a stand-out UX writing portfolio
+- 5 tips to make a stand-out UX writing portfolio

 - A final word: Presentation matters